Our next litter is due August 2025! We are expecting all gold and gold roan puppies.

-The Cocker Spaniel's gorgeous, silky coat is a defining trait that requires regular care to keep your dog healthy and comfortable.
+The Cocker Spaniel's silky coat is a defining trait that requires regular care to keep them healthy and comfortable.
 Proper grooming ensures their coat stays free from tangles and mats and helps spot potential health issues early on.
-Here’s a guide to grooming your Cocker Spaniel.

 Grooming isn’t just about looks, it’s important for your Cocker Spaniel's health.
 Regular grooming sessions help you find issues such as matting, fleas, ticks or skin problems early on, ensuring your dog stays happy and healthy.
 Regular brushing, starting from a young age, makes the process a positive experience and keeps your dog’s coat in top condition.

 Bathing your Cocker Spaniel every 1-2 weeks is recommended, especially for those with longer feathering.
-Regular baths keep them clean without causing harm.
 Always use quality dog specific shampoos and avoid human shampoos, as they can disrupt the dog's skin pH balance.
 My preferred dog shampoo is Dermcare Avoleen Oatmeal shampoo.

-Work in Small Sections: Groom your dog’s coat in small sections, moving in the direction of hair growth to avoid discomfort.
+Work in Small Sections: Groom your dog’s coat in small sections, moving in the direction of hair growth.
 Be gentle, especially when detangling mats, to prevent pulling on the hair.

 Distinguish Between Knots and Mats: Knots can usually be brushed out, while mats are tightly bound to the skin and should be cut out.
 Mats often form from shed undercoat that has not been brushed out, particularly in areas of friction such as where a harness rubs against the fur.